2026 Updated

 Compiles server-side with javac + Maven — you always get a real JAR, not just code

-Purpose-built AI trained on Minecraft plugin patterns — uses current Paper API, adventure components, async data access
+Purpose-built AI trained on Minecraft plugin patterns — uses current Paper API, Adventure components, async data access

 Public gallery so you can browse plugins other servers have generated